 The FIA Foundation is an independent UK registered charity which supports an international programme of activities promoting road safety, the environment and sustainable mobility, as well as funding motor sport safety research.
-The FIA Foundation for the Automobile & Society is a company limited by guarantee and registered as a charity in the UK (No. 1088670).
+The FIA Foundation is a company limited by guarantee and registered as a charity in the UK (No. 1088670).
 The Foundation is independent and under the control of its Trustees who are required to act within the powers conferred upon them in our Articles of Association and in the best interests of the charity.
 Click here for more on Governance >

 The FIA Foundation has an international membership of motoring and road safety organisations and national motorsport associations.
 We have 152 founding members and 14 members from 103 countries.
 The members of the FIA Foundation, through their Annual Meeting, elect our Board of Trustees and receive the Trustees' Annual Report and Financial Statements.